 Habitat and ecology

 At the South Essex site the very localised habitat is dry sparsely vegetated ground close to seasonally wet areas on a substrate of fine almost sand-like pulverised fuel ash (PFA) and stony clinker that has a distinctly saline character.
 Here the spider was present in some numbers within a very small localised area.
 In the area immediately adjacent to where the spider has been found salt can often be seen encrusted on the surface and plants such as glasswort Salicornia grow.
 At the Kent site the very sparse, open grassland in which the specimen was collected has developed on a substrate of cement factory flue-ash.
 In terms of soil texture and possibly micro-climate this is likely to be rather similar to the PFA habitat in South Essex.
 The character of the habitat where the spider has been found in Britain appears to have distinct ecological similarities to most of its recorded habitats in Europe, for example grey dune vegetation has high affinities with heathland and chalk grassland vegetation.
 In Europe the spider has also been recorded from steppes, salt marshes, sloping shrub-stony steppes, screes and cobble-gramineous stands, a bird cherry stand, stony river banks and taiga edges, larch forests and mountain steppe-semidesert, cliffs and screes and sandy places covered with sparse vegetation.

 UK Biodiversity Action Plan priority species.
-A spider with a very restricted distribution and a very small population.
-The two sites from which it has been recorded in the Thames corridor are under imminent threat for building development.
-A large proportion of the habitat at the Essex site, which is thought to hold over 90% of the British population, is scheduled for development and the adjacent Kent habitat area is also threatened by major development proposals.
+A spider with a very restricted distribution and a very small population, known from adjacent sides of the River Thames, both parts under imminent threat from development.
+A large proportion of the habitat on the Essex side of the Thames, which is thought to hold over 90% of the British population, is scheduled for development and the adjacent Kent habitat area is also threatened by major development proposals.